 Massage castor oil into your eyebrows every night.
 Its proteins, vitamins and antioxidants not only nourish the hair follicles, they also help in resisting any microorganisms that hamper eyebrow hair growth.

-Olive oil is extremely rich in Vitamin E, which is known as the beauty vitamin and makes eyebrow hair grow faster and thicker, while keeping it dark-hued.
+Olive oil is extremely rich in Vitamin E, which is known as the beauty vitamin that makes eyebrow hair grow faster and thicker, while keeping it dark-hued.
 You do not need a large amount of the oil – dab a drop on both brows and massage gently, preferably twice a day.